 Kalyra loved perfecting a cartwheel on the stand-up-paddle-board (SUP) how does she do that?
 And I loved taking Savannah for a ride on the SUP board.
 I could stay out there all day.

 The views out to Waikiki Beach and the rainbow tower were beautiful.
 Craig enjoyed taking the photos and videos before sneaking out for some solo paddle boarding.

-See more things to do in Waikiki and the Hilton Hawaiian Village in the video:
+Video: things to do in Waikiki and the Hilton Hawaiian Village

 5. Polynesian Luau

 I was worried the Starlight Luau at the Hilton Hawaiian Village was going to be a bit kitsch and over-touristy, but I actually loved it.

 One of my favorite memories of our Hawaii trip was when Savannah got a tattoo from one of the male performers who happened to look just like Maui from Moana.
 She was convinced it was him and she was smitten.
 The look on her face was priceless.
 I think it’s a memory she’ll never forget.

 I enjoyed the dancing and music from the show.
 It showcased the stories and culture from the different Polynesian islands, which gave a good insight into their differences and similarities.